muhammadma1ik/Certa/README.md

 - verifier decision

 When `save_trace=True`, traces are written under `data/traces/`.
 That directory is ignored by Git to avoid committing generated run logs.

-## Submission Notes

-Before publishing the GitHub repository:

-- Confirm `.env` is not committed.
-- Run `python -m pytest -q`.
-- Run `python -m app.tools.evaluation_harness`.
-- Keep architecture diagram and demo video outside this README or add them as final submission artifacts.
-- Mention that Foundry IQ is the required Microsoft IQ layer used in the demo.
-- Show the live Foundry path first in the video.
-Mention deterministic preview only as a reliability fallback, not as the primary submission path.